 Good manners are never old fashioned.
 Pleasantness and consideration have their own reward and cost little.
-Respect for the rights of others first and one's self second is the essence of good manners.
+Respect is one of the University's cored values.
+Respect for the rights of others first, and oneself second, is the essence of good manners.